 The GDPR does however give Member States limited scope to shape how certain aspects of the Regulation apply in their country.
 The DPA 2018 enacts the GDPR into UK law, and in doing so has included various ‘derogations’ as permitted by the GDPR, resulting in some key differences.

 Child An unambiguous, informed and freely given indication by an individual agreeing to their personal data being processed.

 Extended definition of ‘identifier’

 Automated decision making/processing

 Under UK and EU data protection regulation, data subjects have a number of rights available to them, including the right to be informed, access, rectification, erasure, restrict processing, data portability, to object and further rights in relation to automated decision making and profiling.

 The DPA is wider in scope than the GDPR, covering:

 Finally, whilst the GDPR is governed by the A Court interpreting EU law, ensuring it is applied in the same way in all EU countries, and settling legal disputes between national governments and EU institutions.
+The Courts ensure the correct interpretation and application of primary and secondary EU law within the EU.
+It consists of two courts: the Court of Justice and the General Court.
 (CJEU), when the UK leaves the EU, the DPA will be governed solely by the UK justice system, leaving the CJEU out in the cold.